-EXAMPLE 3.1.
+Example 3.1.
 Consider the ML problem in Figure 1.
 Figures 1a and 1b display two sets of training examples with a missing humidity value, possibly due to a malfunctioning sensor.
 The green dashed line represents the range of possible values for the incomplete feature (empty circle).
-In Figure 1a, the
+In Figure 1a, the incomplete example does not touch the blue rectangle in any possible repair ($\mathbf{X}^r \in \mathbf{X}^R$).
+Therefore, the model (decision boundary: blue dashed line) is optimal for all repairs.
+Hence, a certain model (\mathbf{w}^) exists.
+But, in Figure 1b, since the example may touch the blue rectangle in many repairs, the optimal model changes from one repair to another and certain models do not exist.

-Advantages of finding certain models: To repair incomplete data, users may resort to methods such as deleting data (e.g., entire examples or features), potentially leading to information loss.
+Advantages of finding certain models: To repair incomplete data users may resort to methods such as deleting data (e.g., entire examples or features), potentially leading to information loss.
 Another option is data imputation, which requires additional effort and domain expertise [30].
-The data cleaning effort substantially increases with the exponentially growing number of ML applications since good imputations depend on downstream ML applications[20].
-For instance, if the goal is to train a hundred different models with a dataset, a user may need to impute the dataset a hundred times by different imputation methods.
 Regardless of how well these data repair techniques are constructed, they may produce suboptimal results, i.e., the repaired data is not the ground truth [22].
 However when a certain model exists, imputing missing data is unnecessary since this model is optimal for all possible repairs.
 Therefore users may save a significant amount of time and effort by finding certain models.
 Users may ignore missing values in practice to investigate the properties of the trained model.
 Nonetheless, there is no guarantee that their trained model is accurate.
 The concept of certain models ensures cases for which this approach leads to accurate models.

 Prevalence of certain models: Certain models may not often exist from the restrictive definition (a model is optimal for all repairs).
 However, when they exist, we save a significant amount of time and resources.
 Furthermore, these savings significantly grow as the number of datasets increases alongside the rapid expansion of the ML community utilizing these datasets for model training.

 Problems: We aim to solve our problem of finding certain models by solving the following sub-problems.

-- (1) Certain Model Checking: Given inputs (1) a training set consisting of a feature matrix X potentially with missing values and a label vector y (2) a target function $f(\mathbf{X}, \mathbf{w})$ and (3) a loss function L. The first problem is to determine whether a certain model $\mathbf{w}^$ exists that minimizes the training loss $L(f(\mathbf{X}, \mathbf{w}), \mathbf{y})$ for all repairs $(\forall \mathbf{X}^r \in \mathbf{X}^R)$ to the incomplete dataset.
-If a certain model $(\mathbf{w}^)$ exists, it implies that data imputation is unnecessary. - (2) Certain Model Learning: If a certain model exists, then the second problem is learning a certain model (w\), given a training set, loss function, and a target function as inputs.
+- (1) Certain Model Checking: Given inputs (1) a training set consisting of a feature matrix X potentially with missing values and a label vector y (2) a target function f(X, w) and (3) a loss function L. The first problem is to determine whether a certain model w exists that minimizes the training loss L(f(X, w), y) for all repairs (∀X^r ∈ X^R) to the incomplete dataset.
+If a certain model (w) exists, it implies that data imputation is unnecessary. - (2) Certain Model Learning: If a certain model exists, then the second problem is learning a certain model (w), given a training set, loss function, and a target function as inputs.
 This certain model output can be used for downstream tasks.